 Table of Contents

-The project manager faces demands to know how long the project will take and how much the project will cost.
-Moreover, the project manager is almost certainly expected to meet publicised delivery dates regardless of their legitimacy.
+The project manager faces many demands to know how long the project will take and how much the project will cost.
+What’s more, the project manager is almost certainly expected to meet publicised delivery dates regardless of their legitimacy.

 Project Schedule and Cost Estimation